 My brother, Rafael, at the time of his sentence was a 23 year old kid who never even had a parking ticket, nor any violation in his life.
 In his first offense, he was sentenced to die in prison.

 It has been 22 years since Rafael’s conviction.
-With no sign of relief, Rafael, a 46 year old man, is a model prisoner, who has taken advantage of the every possible education and self-improvement training that Michigan correctional facilities have had to offer him.
+With no sign of relief, Rafael, a 47 year old man, is a model prisoner, who has taken advantage of the every possible education and self-improvement training that Michigan correctional facilities have had to offer him.
 He has become a self-made artist whose paintings have been recognized to help promote the Arts in various states in the USA correctional facilities.
+I addition, Rafael DeJesus is a successful Leader Dog trainer for the Blind whose canines are bringing freedom to the Vision Loss Community.
+Among great other accomplisments, Rafael DeJesus is currently enrolled in the amazing Calvin College theological seminar, studying Theology.
+Rafael connection with the Lord has giving him the love,hope love and streghth to succeed regardless of the life sentence he received at such a young age.

 As President Obama stated in his address at the NAACP conference, “This is a nation of opportunities and second chances.”